JGarnica22/PSlab/HowTo's/HowTo_SetupTerminalMac.md

 To install _miniconda_ go to https://conda.io/projects/conda/en/latest/user-guide/install/macos.html and follow instructions.

 **IMPORTANT!
 In the process of installation, you will be asked where to install Miniconda.
 By default, it will be installed into your default location (/Users/$USER).
 If you want to change that, specify another location**.
+For example: /Users/$USER/Applications/miniconda3
+(note that the path you specify must exist: all folders might be already present, but the last miniconda3 folder that will be created by the installtion)
 <br/>

 After installing _miniconda_ it will initialize by default every time you open Terminal.
 You can know Conda is active if you see _(base)_ at the beginning of your command line.
 To avoid activation by default run the following line in Terminal: